dwipurnomo12/Sistem-Informasi-Manajemen-Aset-Bumdes/README.md

 ## Teknologi

-Sistem Informasi Inventory Gudang menggunakan beberapa Teknologi diantaranya :
+Sistem Informasi Manajemen Aset menggunakan beberapa Teknologi diantaranya :

 - Laravel - The PHP Framework for Web Artisans
 - JavaScript - JavaScript, often abbreviated as JS, is a programming language that is one of the core technologies of the World Wide Web, alongside HTML and CSS.